 in the absence of a sale price for the subject property, the focus is on

-adjusting the sale prices of the comparable properties relative to the subject
+adjusting the sale prices of comparable properties relative to the subject property to accurately estimate the subject's value.

 Here is a